|

 1. How long does it take to set up an offshore company (IBC)?

-Once the payment and all the required information are received from our clients, the documents will be dispatched the next working day by courier post (FedEx or DHL) from Dominica. |
+Once the payment and all the required information are received from our clients, the time it takes varies from jurisdiction to jurisdiction, but generaly it takes 1-5 days.
+The documents will be dispatched by courier post (FedEx or DHL) from jurisdiction of incorporation.

 Back to top